BabyBrainStudy/.github/README.md

 # .github
 Baby Brain Imaging Study.
+This page is under construction...

+Investigators:
+* Sohye Kim
+* David Kennedy
+* Steve Hodge
+* Others to be added...

+Our Organizations:
-UMass Chan Medical School.
+* UMass Chan Medical School
+* CANDI
+* Shriver
+* Department of Pediatrics
+* Department of Psychiatry
+* Others???

+Funding:
+* KL2
+* More...